red-gate/SqlCloneVSTSExtension/Test.md

 # Uploading for testing
 ## First time set up
 1. You need to [create a publisher](http://aka.ms/vsmarketplace-manage) using your Microsoft acccount (ignore the "Not Verified" warning - verification is not required to upload private extensions for testing).
 2. You will need access to either TFS 2015 Update 2 or later, or a [Visual Studio Team Services account](https://go.microsoft.com/fwlink/?LinkId=307137&clcid=0x409).
+IT support can help.

 ## Building
 1. You will need a SQL Clone Server build agents can connect to.